bcgov/entity/docs/assets/AssetsWayOfWorking.md

 **Team Rules**
 - Self-organized team, pull and self-assign ticket
 - Stay focused on Sprint Goals when picking up new tickets, top priorities
+- From top of Sprint Backlog pipeline to pick up new ticket (Top-down reflect tickets priorities)
+- DEVs can pickup bug tickets if no suitable tickets from Sprint Backlog
-- Pick up new ticket from Sprint Backlog pipeline (Top-down reflect tickets priorities).
-Communicate with PO if no applicable tickets from Sprint Backlog.
+- Communicate with PO if no applicable tickets from Sprint Backlog and Bug pipeline, and have to pickup ticket from Backlog pipeline
 - Team move all done tickets to Done pipeline, PO will move tickets to Close pipeline and close tickets
 - If unavailable for standup, communicate status/blockers in RocketChat